neumino/neumino.github.io/_posts/2015-02-01-a-hidden-gem-in-reql.md

 A few notes about this code:

-- You can copy all the methods on `Query.prototyp` except `run` since for this method you actually want to return the promise, not a wrapper around it.
+- You can copy all the methods on `Query.prototype` except `run` since for this method you want to return the promise itself.
-- Each method returns a new Query object to enable to fork queries:
+- Each method returns a new `Query` object to enable forking:

 ```js
 var Adults = Users.filter(function(user) { return user("age").gt(18) });